What is student exchange?

 How much will it cost?

-If you are going on an overseas exchange program for one or two semesters, you do not have to pay tuition fees to your host institution (exchange partner).
-Instead you will continue to pay your domestic or international students fees to RMIT.
+If you're going on an overseas exchange program for one or two semesters, you don't have to pay tuition fees to your host institution (exchange partner).
+Instead you'll continue to pay your domestic or international students fees to RMIT.
 Arrangements for students on Commonwealth Supported Places (HELP) continue.

 Costs vary depending on your destination.
 As a guide, we recommend you budget at least AU$2,000 for accommodation and living expenses for each month you will be overseas.
-Lots of our exchange partners provide information on the cost of living in their country, use their websites to help you research destinations in your budget.
+Lots of our exchange partners provide information on the cost of living in their country, use their websites to help you research destinations that fall within your budget.

 You need to have sufficient funds to finance a semester/s overseas.
 You may be asked to provide evidence of your financial security when applying for your student visa.
 There are heaps of scholarships, grants and Government funding available to support students wishing to travel overseas